Disponible/available in: Français (French)

 - More vacant spots will be rented.

 - Less vacant spots available to be abused.

 - Less complaints related to tenant parking (freeing up CSS time to respond to other issues).

 We encourage feedback on the new parking program to our dedicated email firstname.lastname@example.org.
 Your feedback will help us to evaluate the success of the program and determine our next steps.

 Monthly Tenant Parking

-In our communities where parking spaces are available, you must register your vehicle either at your district OCH office or by calling 613-731-1182 option 3.
+In our communities where parking spaces are available, you can register your vehicle by email at email@example.com, by calling 613-731-1182, option 5 or at your district OCH office.
 To register your vehicle, you must supply OCH with proof of insurance and vehicle ownership.
-OCH is working with an external parking monitoring company that uses license plate recognition technology, which if your vehicle is not properly registered you could get a ticket.
+Instructional signs are posted to clearly identify the need to register vehicles.